 What To Do:

-If your pet is showing signs of early heart disease which can include weakness, shortness of breath, coughing, exercise intolerance or severe lethargy please give us a call to schedule a comprehensive physical examination with the doctor.
+If your pet is showing signs of early heart disease, including weakness, shortness of breath, coughing, exercise intolerance, or severe lethargy, please give us a call to schedule a comprehensive physical examination with the doctor.

 Unfortunately, pets that are overweight or obese can have just as many health issues as an overweight human.
 Health issues include diabetes, cardiovascular disease, and hypothyroidism.
 Obese dogs, in particular, lose mobility, increase the risk of knee and hip issues, increase their risk of cancers, and have a decreased lifespan.